storybookjs/marko/addons/toolbars/README.md

 The recommended usage, as shown in the examples above, is to consume global args from within a decorator and implement a global setting that applies to all stories.
 But sometimes it's useful to use toolbar options inside individual stories.

-Storybook's `globalArgs` are available via the second argument to the story function:
+Storybook's `globalArgs` are available via the story context:

 ```js
 const getCaptionForLocale = (locale) => {